+The Sport 2 and Sport 3 can often be shipped full length, without having the rear leading edges removed.
+If your glider has been "broken down" for shipping, follow these procedures to reinstall the rear leading edges.
 The front leading edge is 50mm (1.97") oversleeved with 52mm (2.05") at the nose and crossbar junction.
 The rear leading edge is 50mm (1.97") oversleeved with 52mm (2.05") at the outer sprog attachment point.
-The front end of the rear leading edge is slotted and engages in a clevis pin installed in the front leading edge.
-The rear end of the rear leading edge contains a receptable for the tip wand, secured in place by a bushing and clevis pin five inches from the rear end of the tube and a small screw 1/2" from the end of the tube.
+On the Sport 2,the front end of the rear leading edge is slotted and engages in a clevis pin installed in the front leading edge.
+On the Sport 3, as described above, a clevis pin passes through holes in both the front and rear leading edges, and secures the rear leading edge in position in the front.
+The rear end of the rear leading edge contains a receptacle for the tip wand, secured in place by a bushing and clevis pin five inches from the rear end of the tube and a small screw 1/2" from the end of the tube.
 The clevis pin also passes through a tang on the rear sail mount webbing strap and secures this strap to the rear leading edge.